VoPhuongAnh/video-game-analysis/README.md

     # Verify Kaggle API access
     !kaggle datasets list

     # Using Kaggle CLI to download datasets:
     !kaggle datasets download -d gregorut/videogamesales

     # Unzip the folder:
     !unzip videogamesales.zip

     # Import python libs & load dataframe:

     import pandas as pd
      import numpy as np
      import matplotlib.pyplot as plt
      import seaborn as sns

     df = pd.read_csv('vgsales.csv')
     df.head()

     ```

-    You can also download the csv file to local folder to use but this shall need to save the file to colab folder each time of reconnect.
+    Otherwise, You can also download the csv file to local folder to use but this shall need to save the file to colab folder each time of reconnect.

    ```python